Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 - Use the in-app support features
 - Contact customer service via email
 - Report bugs through the feedback system
+- **Form Validation Issues**: If form submission fails, verify all required sections are filled out and check the top of the page for validation error messages explaining what needs to be corrected

 ---